ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems: Introduction

 \section{Introduction}

-Over the last few years, an increasing number of voice-controlled systems (VCSs) have been introduced that rely on voice input as the primary user-machine interaction modality.
-For example, devices such as Amazon Echo and Google Home allow users to control their smart home appliances, adjust thermostats, activate home security systems, purchase items online, initiate phone calls, and complete many other tasks with ease.
-Recently, VCSs began to be used in vehicles to allow drivers to control their cars' navigation systems and other vehicle services.
-Despite their convenience, VCSs also raise new security concerns due to their vulnerability to multiple types of spoofing attacks, such as replay attacks, self-triggered attacks~\cite{08diao2014your}, hidden voice commands~\cite{02vaidya2015cocaine,03carlini2016hidden}, and acoustic adversarial examples~\cite{06cisse2017houdini,05gong2017crafting,12carlini2018audio}.
-Such attacks pose significant threats, because they can easily be hidden and conducted remotely, and they can be used to attack many systems simultaneously~\cite{d4gong2018overview}.
+Recently, an increasing number of voice-controlled systems (VCSs) have been introduced that rely on voice input as the primary user-machine interaction modality.
+For example, intelligent personal assistants such as Amazon Echo and Google Home allow users to control their smart home appliances, adjust thermostats, activate home security systems, purchase items online, initiate phone calls, and complete many other tasks with ease.
+VCSs also began to be used in vehicles to allow drivers to control their cars' navigation systems and other vehicle services.
+Despite their convenience, VCSs raise new security concerns due to their vulnerability to multiple types of spoofing attacks, such as replay attacks, self-triggered attacks~\cite{08diao2014your}, hidden voice commands~\cite{02vaidya2015cocaine,03carlini2016hidden}, and audio adversarial examples~\cite{06cisse2017houdini,05gong2017crafting,12carlini2018audio,gong2019realtime}.
+Such attacks pose significant threats, because they can easily be hidden and conducted remotely, and can be used to attack many systems simultaneously~\cite{d4gong2018overview}.